 When it comes to entrepreneurship there are a lot of things we can do on our own; however, it is important to seek help when you need it.
 There are tons of resources from the Small Business Association to the Central Piedmont Community College Small Business Center here in Charlotte, NC to help you get started and keep you encouraged along your way to entrepreneurship.
 Note: Many of these services are offered at no cost.

 While life’s timing isn’t always perfect and priorities change, it’s important to stay focused on your goals.
-I asked entrepreneurs to finish this phrase, IF I KNEW THEN WHAT I KNOW NOW… Surprisingly to me, most of them responded that they would have started sooner.
+I asked entrepreneurs to finish this phrase, IF I KNEW THEN WHAT I KNOW NOW… Surprisingly to me, most of them stated that they would have started sooner.
 I am a firm believer that no matter what road you travel in life, detoured or not you will inevitably reach your destiny.
 So if your road leads you to entrepreneurship, why not start now?
 Why wait?

 On the road to business success we learn many things, and none rang truer to me than hearing an entrepreneur finish this phrase as follows: THE KEY TO BUSINESS SUCCESS IS…consistency.
 The moral of the story is this…you can’t invest part-time effort and expect full-time results.
 Do what you say you’re going to do, when you say you’re going to do it.
-CONSISTENCY is key…and CUSTOMER SERVICE is a must.
+CONSISTENCY is key…and QUALITY CUSTOMER SERVICE is a must.

 Check out the show Celebrating Black Entrepreneurship on my YouTube Ch: WHATWOULDSHEDOtheshow